-- 1. Complete each course in the program with a minimum grade of 70% and a minimum attendance of 84% of scheduled hours. - 2.
+- 1. Complete each course in the program with a minimum grade of 70%, satisfactorily accomplish all competencies, and a minimum attendance of 90% of scheduled hours. - 2.
 If admitted as a transfer or advanced standing student, complete at least 25% of the course requirements of the program at WyoTech. - 3.
 Be current with all financial obligations to the school. - 4.
 Complete the program within the maximum timeframe of 150% of the normal program length.